Diamond Blade Troubleshooting

-Remedy: Clean up water system.
-Make certain water pump is functioning properly.
+Remedy: Clean up the water system.
+Make certain the water pump is functioning properly.

 Cause: Wearing out-of-round accelerates wear.
-Usually can be caused by bad bearings, worn shaft or using a blade too hard for the materials being cut.
+Usually can be caused by bad bearings, a worn shaft, or using a blade too hard for the materials being cut.

 Remedy: Check bearings and arbor.
-If worn, replace with new parts before installing another blade.
+If worn, replace it with new parts before installing another blade.

 Cause: Insufficient power caused by loose V-belts, inadequate voltage, or improper RPMs.

 Remedy: Tighten belts (taut).
 Replace worn belts.
 Check voltage.
-Use proper extension cord.
+Use the proper extension cord.

 Cause: Blade is too hard for material being cut.

 Remedy: Use the correct blade with a softer bond.